 Access to our rivers and streams is an integral part of what makes life in Montana so spectacular.
-That’s why, in collaboration with the community of Lincoln and Prickly Pear Land Trust, Five Valleys is excited about our newest river access project: The Lincoln Community River Park.
+That’s why, in collaboration with the community of Lincoln and Prickly Pear Land Trust, Five Valleys is excited about our recent river access project: The Lincoln Community River Park.

 Less than a mile from the main drag of Lincoln flows the iconic Blackfoot River.
 Yet, the closest public access was four miles away.
 Longtime Lincoln resident Paul Roos told the Blackfoot Valley Dispatch this past summer that things were much different when he was a kid.